BritishPandaChick/100-days-of-code/log.md

 **Today's Progress**: Debug Skillcrush website.
 Began building keyboard for Daily CSS Images.

 **Thoughts** I double checked one of my Skillcrush projects I made when I started learning how to code and discovered lots of bugs.
 I double checked the HTML & CSS files and made changes.
 The background disappeared a bit, but it went back to normal once the img src was changed.
 After debugging and committing these changes to github, I began working on a keyboard for the Daily CSS Images challenge.
 I just did the HTML for today.
 I had to look at my keyboard a bit to make sure I got the write keys.
 I looked at how another developer did their keys on their keyboard and found his approach was easier than what I was doing so I changed my approach of using br tags in between keys that had two symbols.

+### Day 87: November 11, 2017

+**Today's Progress**: Add CSS to the keyboard for the Daily CSS Images challenge.

+**Thoughts** The keyboard was very tricky.
+I often had to reference and use the sample project I found on CodePen to see how they managed to get items to appear a specific way on the browser.
+I found myself often revisiting the HTML to double check the classes and making sure they matched the CSS selectors.
+The final product isn't quite perfect.
+There is more space on the bottom than the top, but I'm happy it looks like an actual keyboard.
+This project shows I just need to be much more careful with using multiple div tags since lots of the problems with this project came from the extra div tags.

+**Link(s) to work**: [Daily CSS Images Day 39 Keyboard](https://codepen.io/BritishPandaChick/full/jaBEXa/)